secure-compilation/secure-compilation.github.io/index.markdown

 formal verification to provide high confidence that our compilers are indeed secure.
-Formally, we are constructing machine-checked proofs of fully abstract compilation and of a new property we call robust compilation, which implies the preservation of safety properties even against an adversarial context.
+Formally, we are constructing machine-checked proofs of fully abstract compilation and of a new property we call robust compilation, which implies the preservation of trace properties even against an adversarial context.
 These strong properties complement compiler correctness and ensure that no machine-code attacker can do more harm to securely compiled components than a component already